dustinpfister/blog_posts/_posts/phaser-tilesprite.md

 layout: post
 categories: phaser
 id: 283
-updated: 2018-09-20 11:05:37
+updated: 2018-09-20 12:39:53
-version: 1.8
+version: 1.9
 ---

 Tile sprites are a useful way to go about making a repeating background in a [Phaser ce](https://photonstorm.github.io/phaser-ce/) project.
-A tile Sprite is not to be confused with a tile map which is something completely different.
-For today I spend a little time playing around with tile sprites, and have found that If I every want to set something up that involves one or more repeating backgrounds, I will want to use a tile sprite.
+A [tile Sprite](https://photonstorm.github.io/phaser-ce/Phaser.TileSprite.html) is not to be confused with a tile map which is something completely different.
+For today I spent a little time playing around with tile sprites, and have found that if I ever want to set something up that involves one or more repeating backgrounds, I will want to use a tile sprite.

 <!-- more -->